 What Does This Mean For Your Holiday?

 Industrial action, including a pilot strike, is considered out of the airline’s control.
 This means that refunds or any compensation for cancelled flights and delayed journeys are issued at the individual airline’s discretion.
 Passengers are not guaranteed to receive remuneration and might be responsible for all onwards journey costs or costs incurred because of a flight effect by the pilot strike.
+Unexpected costs like this could put a massive dampener on your trip and require a short term loan to get them home, depending on the circumstances.

 Travellers should note that they will be entitled to compensation if they are not notified of industry action (include a pilot strike) 14 days prior to travelling (if booked directly with the airline).